 The principal cardiologists’ organizations in the US recently updated their guidelines on treating high cholesterol.
 The American Heart Association and the American College of Cardiology made changes to the recommendations they had issued in 2013.
 Will the new treatment suggestions change the way you control your cholesterol?

 Dr. Steve Nissen of the Cleveland Clinic describes how the guidelines have changed.
 We discuss who should be taking a statin drug to lower cholesterol and how you would know if your heart attack risk is high enough to warrant medication.
 Dr. Nissen recommends the Reynolds Risk Calculator.
-To fill it out, you'll need to know some information you can get only from blood tests: total cholesterol, HDL cholesterol and high-sensitivity C-reactive protein, a measure of inflammation. .
+To fill it out, you’ll need to know some information you can get only from blood tests: total cholesterol, HDL cholesterol and high-sensitivity C-reactive protein, a measure of inflammation.
+The decision of whether or not a medication is needed should be a joint decision by both the patient and the healthcare provider.

 In addition, Dr. Nissen tells us why he doesn’t routinely send his patients for calcium coronary scans.
 You can read about his study on the effects of statin drugs on coronary calcification here.